mgero/audio_connection/README.md

 1. Open **Audio MIDI Setup** from `Applications → Utilities`.
 2. Select `BlackHole 16ch` in the device list.
 3. Set the format to **44100.0 Hz** and **2ch-16 bit Integer**.
-4. Optionally create a multi-output device if you also want to monitor the
+4. Optionally create a multi-output device if you also want to monitor the audio output.